Fylhan/qompoter/README.md

 *For more information about the command line options, use `qompoter --help` or check the [online help](docs/Command-line.md).*

 That's it!
-You can now include `vendor.pri` in the `.pro` file of your project, and use the dependencies that you required:
+Qompoter has downloaded all required dependencies into the `vendor` directory and you can now include `vendor.pri` in the `.pro` file of your project, and use the dependencies that you required:

 ```qmake
 CONFIG += luke leia yoda han
 include(vendor/vendor.pri)
 ```

+Let's start coding!

+During development, if you want to change / upgrade the version of an existing package, add or remove packages: update the `qompoter.json` file accordingly and run again `qompoter install`.

+If you reached a milestone of your project and wanted to provide a backup of your project's dependencies, run `qompoter export` to create an archive file of the `vendor` directory, or `qompoter export --repo <path to a directory>` to create a Qompotist-fs repository on which you can run `qompoter install`.
+You may want to use `qompoter inspect` before to check you did not modified manually any packages in the `vendor` directory.

 Documentation
 -------------